astro-informatics/harmonic/docs/index.rst

 How to use this guide
 ---------------------
 To get started, follow the :ref:`installation guide <Installation>`.
 For a brief background of the *learnt harmonic mean estimator*  please see the :ref:`background <Background>` section of this guide, which provides sufficient background to inform the practioner.
-For further background details please see the related paper (`McEwen et al. 2021 <TBC>`_).
+For further background details please see the related paper (`McEwen et al. 2021 <https://arxiv.org/abs/2111.12720>`_).
 We have also provided :ref:`tutorials <Jupyter Notebooks>`, comprised of a number of interactive notebooks that provide a step-by-step guide to get **harmonic** up and running for your particular application.
 An up-to-date catalog of the software functionality can be found on the :ref:`API <Namespaces>` page.

 Basic usage
 -----------